 Household size and income criteria are used to determine eligibility for free and reduced-price benefits if the household does not receive assistance or the children are not in the other categories mentioned below.
-Children can get free or reduced-price meals if your household’s gross income is within the limits on the Federal Income Eligibility Guidelines.
-Your children may qualify for free or reduced-price meals if your household income falls at or below the limits on this chart.
+Children can get free or reduced-price meals if their household’s gross income is within the limits of the Federal Income Eligibility Guidelines.

-Under the provisions of the free and reduced-price policy, Mrs. Welintukonis and the Great Hearts Academies support team will review applications and determine eligibility.
+Under the provisions of the free and reduced-price policy, the Great Hearts Academies support team will review applications and determine eligibility.
 Parents or guardians dissatisfied with the ruling of the official may wish to discuss the decision with the determining official on an informal basis.
-Parents wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Headmaster Mac Esau, firstname.lastname@example.org.
+Parents wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Headmaster Crystal Cruz, firstname.lastname@example.org

 When known to Maryvale Preparatory Academy households will be notified of their children’s eligibility for free meals if they are members of households receiving assistance from the: